chitraflorid/angular-learning-notes/AngularCompiler.md

       Typescript check on errors and also report error on angular templates

       Angular specific task during this step:
-      	Tree shaking in angular source code => achieved via Compilation scope (ngModule declarations) and Export Scope of all imported components ( imports ).
+      i)Tree shaking in angular source code
+      achieved via Compilation scope (ngModule declarations)
-      	Surface the errors in the structure of the application
+      and Export Scope of all imported components ( imports ). ii)Surface the errors in the structure of the application
 ### 5. Emit
     Low level JS creation done after series of transformation - JS is ready to run in the browser